Leandro Donizete

-Leandro Donizete Gonçalves da Silva (born 18 May 1982), known as Leandro Donizete, is a Brazilian footballer who plays as a defensive midfielder.
+Leandro Donizete Gonçalves da Silva (born 18 May 1982) is a former Brazilian footballer who played as a defensive midfielder.

 Club career

 Ferroviária

 Born in Araraquara, São Paulo, Donizete started his career in hometown club Ferroviária, making his senior debut in 2003.
 He subsequently became an undisputed starter for the side, helping in their promotion from Campeonato Paulista Série B1 in 2004 and in their Copa Paulista title in 2006.

 Donizete left Ferroviária in the end of the 2007 season, with 141 matches and eight goals.

 Coritiba

 In January 2008, Donizete signed for Série A club Coritiba.
 He made his debut for the club on 13 February, starting in a 0–0 Copa do Brasil away draw against Tuna Luso.

 Donizete scored his first goal for Coxa on 17 February 2008, netting the game's only in a home success over Cianorte for the Campeonato Paranaense championship.
 He made his debut in the main category of Brazilian football on 1 June, coming on as a half-time substitute in a 1–1 home draw against Cruzeiro.

 Donizete soon established himself as a first-choice, and completed his 100th match for the club on 28 February 2010 in a 4–1 home routing of Nacional-PR.
 The following 29 January, he signed a new three-year contract.

 Donizete's 150th match came on 10 April 2011, in a 1–0 home win against Corinthians-PR.